Skip to main content

 A model checkpoint contains three things: the model parameters, the optimizer state (momentum, variance, master weights), and any auxiliary state (RNG state, scheduler state, training step counter).
 With FSDP / ZeRO-3, each rank already holds a sharded view of all three at training time.
 The sharded checkpoint just persists what the rank already has.

-For a DP=64 cluster, each rank holds 1/64 of the parameters and optimizer state.
+Under FSDP / ZeRO-3 with world size 64, each rank holds 1/64 of the parameters and optimizer state.
 A 1 TB checkpoint becomes 16 GB per rank.
 All 64 ranks write concurrently to a parallel filesystem, and the wall-clock time is the maximum per-rank write time, not the sum.
+Under plain DDP (no ZeRO), every rank holds the full state and the sharded layout is moot; only ZeRO/FSDP runs see the per-rank reduction.

 The naive write (rank 0 collects all weights, dumps to one file) takes roughly total_size / per-server_BW = 1 TB / 10 GB/s = 100 seconds, plus the all-gather to bring weights to rank 0.
 The sharded write takes per-rank_size / per-rank_BW = 16 GB / 2 GB/s = 8 seconds.
-The 12x speedup is real and matches what production training runs report.
+The roughly 12x speedup matches what production runs report; the exact ratio depends on per-client PFS throughput and is typically 5 to 20x.

 Output formats